MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/reset-network-interface-azure-linux-vm.md

 1. Select the affected Virtual Machine.
 1. Select **IP addresses**.
 1. If the **Private IP assignment** isn't set to **Static**, change it to **Static**.
-1. hange the **IP address** to another IP address that is available in the Subnet.
+1. Change the **IP address** to another IP address that is available in the Subnet.
 1. Select **Save**.

    The virtual machine will restart to initialize the new NIC to the system.